Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/knownissues.md

 * The FBX Exporter package does not support exporting `.asset` files.

-* Bind pose of animated skinned mesh is lost on export.
+* The bind poses of animated skinned meshes are lost on export.
 For example, if you export an animated skinned mesh from Unity and import it into Autodesk® Maya® and Autodesk® Maya LT™ you will not be able to set the character into the bind pose using the **Rigging** > **Skin** > **Go to Bind Pose** command.

 * Name or path changes are ignored when converting a Model instance